PaymentSuite/StripeBundle/README.md

 `stripe_render()` just print a basic form.

 As every project need its own form design, you can overwrite default form located in: `app/Resources/StripeBundle/views/Stripe/view.html.twig` following [Stripe documentation](https://stripe.com/docs/tutorials/forms).

 In another hand, Stripe [recommend](https://stripe.com/docs/tutorials/forms#create-a-single-use-token) use [jQuery form validator](https://github.com/stripe/jquery.payment).

 Testing and more documentation
 =====

-For testing you can use these example[these example](https://stripe.com/docs/testing).
+For testing you can use these example [these example](https://stripe.com/docs/testing).
 More detail about Stripe API you can find in this [web](https://stripe.com/docs/api/php).